evolvingstuff/vdw2/content/posts/canada-like-new-zealand-may-regulate-vitamin-d-and-other-supplements.md

 #### Would be far better if supplement benefits, problems, and costs were provided by non-govt entity

-Example, in the US <a href="/posts/excellent-reviews-of-supplements-at-consumerlab" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Excellent reviews of supplements at ConsumerLab">Excellent reviews of supplements at ConsumerLab</a>
+Example, in the US [Excellent reviews of supplements at ConsumerLab](/posts/excellent-reviews-of-supplements-at-consumerlab)

 ---